-Sirshendu Ghosh1, Sunil R. Kadam1, Lothar Houben,2 Ronen Bar-Ziv3 and Maya Bar-Sadan1,4*
+Sirshendu Ghosh1, Sunil R. Kadam1, Lothar Houben,2 Ronen Bar-Ziv,3 and Maya Bar-Sadan1,4*

-1 Department of Chemistry, Ben Gurion University, Beer-Sheva, 8410501 Israel.
+1 Department of Chemistry, Ben-Gurion University, Beer-Sheva, 8410501, Israel

 2 Chemical Research Support, Weizmann Institute of Science, Rehovot, Israel

-3 Nuclear Research Center (NRCN), Beer Sheva, Israel
+3 Nuclear Research Center Negev (NRCN), Beer-Sheva, Israel

-4 Ilse Katz Institute for Nanoscale Science & Technology, Ben Gurion University, Beer-Sheva, 8410501 Israel
+4 Ilse Katz Institute for Nanoscale Science & Technology, Ben-Gurion University, Beer-Sheva, 8410501, Israel

 Abstract

-The utilization of H2 as an emerging fuel material requires its production and retrieval from carriers.
-Nickel phosphides are established catalysts for hydrogen evolution, but the phase diagram of Ni and P is quite rich, and understanding the fundamental properties of the different phases is complex.
-In this work, we describe the synthesis of various pure phases of nickel phosphide (Ni5P4, Ni2P and Ni12P5), producing nanostructures.
-The conditions to obtain each of the phases are described, alongside the growth mechanism.
-Thereafter, their catalytic activity towards hydrogen production through electrochemical water reduction as well retrieving hydrogen by hydrolysis of chemical hydrogen storage materials (aminoborane and NaBH4) is described in a comparative study.
-The results showed that charge separation between the Niδ+-Pδ- sites in the various Ni-P phases plays a key role in achieving the desired efficiency of the catalytic reaction.
-Ni2P nanoparticles exhibited the highest performance for electrocatalytic hydrogen evolution with low overpotential (126 mV and 180 mV at J = 10 mA·cm-2 for acid and base respectively.
-For hydrolysis of boron-hydride compounds, high positive charge on the metal center acts as hydride acceptor to accelerate the catalytic reaction and the release of H2.
-Ni12P5 was the most efficient catalyst with turn over frequency, TOF= 23.0 min-1 and Ea= 50.4 kJ·mol-1 for hydrogen retrieval from aminoborane and TOF = 17.3 min-1 and Ea = 52.7 kJ·mol-1 for hydrogen retrieval from NaBH4, which is comparable with noble metal nanoparticles.
-Our work provides new insights in this system, and offers understanding of the structure-activity relationship for the design of multifunctional noble-metal free catalysts for hydrogen evolution from water and from promising hydrogen storage materials.
+The use of hydrogen as fuel requires its efficient production and retrieval from energy carriers.
+Nickel phosphides are established catalysts for hydrogen evolution, but different phases are rich in nitrogen and phosphorus, and understanding the fundamental properties of these phases is challenging.
+In this work, we describe the synthesis of various pure phases of nickel phosphide (Ni5P4, Ni2P, and Ni12P5) producing nanostructures.
+The conditions used to obtain each phase and its growth mechanism are described.
+A comparative study illustrates the phases’ catalytic activity towards hydrogen production through electrochemical water reduction as well as hydrogen retrieval by hydrolysis of chemical hydrogen storage materials (aminoborane and NaBH4).
+The results show that charge separation between the Niδ+ and Pδ sites in the various Ni–P phases plays a key role in achieving the desired efficacy of the catalytic reaction.
+Ni2P nanoparticles exhibited the highest performance for electrocatalytic hydrogen evolution, with low overpotential (126 mV and 180 mV at J = 10 mA·cm-2 for acid and base, respectively).
+For the hydrolysis of boron–hydride compounds, a high positive charge on the metal center acts as a hydride acceptor to accelerate the catalytic reaction and the release of H2.
+Ni12P5 was the most efficient catalyst, with a turn over frequency (TOF) = 23.0 min-1 and activation energy (Ea) = 50.4 kJ·mol-1 for hydrogen retrieval from aminoborane, and TOF = 17.3 min-1 and Ea = 52.7 kJ·mol-1 for hydrogen retrieval from NaBH4, which is comparable to noble metal nanoparticles.
+Our work provides new insights into this system and offers a deeper understanding of the structure–activity relationship to facilitate the design of promising multi-functional noble metal-free catalysts for hydrogen evolution from water and hydrogen storage materials.

-Keywords: Electrochemistry, growth mechanism, hydrogen storage, charge separation, hydrogen retrieval, high resolution electron microscopy
+Keywords: Electrochemistry, growth mechanism, hydrogen storage, charge separation, hydrogen retrieval, high-resolution electron microscopy

 Introduction

-The development of sustainable and clean energy sources is a global goal.
-Hydrogen, with a zero carbon footprint in combustion and high gravimetric energy density (120 MJ kg-1)[1] is considered a clean fuel, but most of the hydrogen is still produced from fossil fuels, a non-economical process accompanied by pollutant emissions.
-Storage of H2 in the gas phase for transportation and refueling is complex for safety reasons and its liquefaction and compression incur additional high-cost resources.
-Therefore, beyond merely producing hydrogen, its storage and retrieval is another crucial research challenge.
-Hydrogen may be produced electro-catalytically by the hydrogen evolution reaction (HER) or from hydrogen-rich molecules: metal organic frameworks,[2] metal hydrides[3] and borane compounds.[4]
-No thermal or electric energy source is required for this type of catalysis making it advantageous energetically.
-Chemical boron-hydrides, such as metal borohydrides and aminoborane (NH3BH3, denoted as AB) have been considered as storage materials with high gravimetric hydrogen density (19.6 wt% for AB, 10.8 wt% for NaBH4).
-Moreover, those materials are inflammable, nontoxic, environmentally safe, and highly stable, marking them promising energy storage materials, which provide the desired high rate of hydrogen production at the required site (fuel cells, etc.)
+The development of clean and sustainable energy sources is a global goal.
+Hydrogen has a zero carbon footprint upon combustion and a high gravimetric energy density (120 MJ kg-1).[1]
+While it is considered a clean fuel, most hydrogen is still produced from fossil fuels—a process that results in the emission of pollutants and, further, is not economical.
+Moreover, storage of H2 in the gas phase for transport and refueling presents safety issues, and costly resources are required for hydrogen liquefaction and compression.

+Hydrogen may be produced electrocatalytically via the hydrogen evolution reaction (HER) or from hydrogen-rich molecules: metal organic frameworks,[2] metal hydrides,[3] and borane compounds.[4]
+The advantage of this type of catalysis is that no thermal or electrical energy source is required.
+Chemical boron hydrides such as metal borohydrides and aminoborane (NH3BH3, denoted as AB) have high gravimetric hydrogen density (19.6 wt% for AB; 10.8 wt% for NaBH4), providing the high rate of hydrogen production required for fuel cells, etc. That, and the fact that these materials are inflammable, non-toxic, environmentally safe, and highly stable, make them promising candidates for energy storage.

 In the presence of a suitable catalyst in alkaline medium, hydrolysis of aminoborane or borohydride to release H2 can occur under ambient conditions via the following reactions: